MattMS/my-thoughts/on/apps_for_people/README.md

 Features of an application can be described as stories.

-> As a group manager
+> As a group manager,
-> I want to add a user to my group
+> I want to add a user to my group,
-> So that they can receive group messages.
+> so that they can receive group messages.

+The usual structure is "As a ?
+I want ? so that ?".
 This specifies the type of user, the functionality they want and then why they want that functionality.